-As the business continues to grow, it will become more formalized with specific job descriptions and key performance indicators (KPIs) to judge success.
+As the business grows, it will become more formalized with specific job descriptions and key performance indicators (KPIs) to judge success.

 This can help to increase efficiency and profitability.

-During this phase the leadership team is focused on optimizing both customer-facing and support role processes.
+During this phase, the leadership team optimizes customer-facing and support role processes.

-Compared to a start-up, a business in this phase is generally much more self-sufficient so the owner-operator doesn’t have to be involved in the day-to-day operations and can instead focus on longer-term strategies along with the leadership team.
+A business in this phase is generally much more self-sufficient than a start-up.
+The owner-operator doesn’t have to be involved in the day-to-day operations and can instead focus on longer-term strategies along with the leadership team.

 “If they're already up and running and you're buying a management team and a CEO, it's 5X,” says Hayden.

-There are a number of programs designed to help businesses grow from this phase.
+There are several programs designed to help businesses grow from this phase.
 For example, the Acquira Certified Enterprise (ACE) Framework is designed to take a business that is in its start-up phase and put it squarely into the grow-up phase by moving towards a management-led operation over an eight-month timeframe.